 The expert group of EFSA proved that the lower dose of BPA in rodents is not robust.
 BPA exposure in the human body, for both adults and children through foods, is much lower than the newly-set TDI.

 July 2008: In 2008, EPSA reconfirmed its existing position that products extracted from BPA-based polycarbonates such as water bottles, containers, and epoxy contacted foods are safe for use by all age groups.
 The BPA intake level (TDI) provides the safety margin to protect consumer health.

 There are many authorities including the European Commission’s Joint Research Centre, the US NTP, the Norwegian Scientific Committee for Food Safety, and Health Canada who recently reviewed the reassessment done by EFSA.

 They are a panel group focused on the mechanism to remove BPA from the body.
 They concluded that the human body immediately metabolizes BPA in the human body.
-The human fetal exposure to BPA is insignificant due to the rapid metabolism of the mother’s body.
+Human fetal exposure to BPA is insignificant due to the rapid metabolism of the mother’s body.

 Similarly, newborns are also able to eliminate BPA from their body through metabolism of doses less than 1 mg per kilogram of body weight within a day.

-May 2010: The EFSA aim is to update their previous stance regarding safety of BPA as well as the new research data, including the study of neurodevelopmental factors and the risk of BPA put forward by other organization bodies.
+May 2010: The EFSA's aim is to update their previous stance regarding the safety of BPA as well as the new research data, including the study of neurodevelopmental factors and the risk of BPA put forward by other organization bodies.

 January 17, 2014: The American Chemistry Council also supported the release of reaffirmations about the safety of BPA exposure by EFSA.
 EFSA finally announced in 2014 that BPA exposure in the human body from various sources is below the margin of safety intake level of BPA set up by government bodies.